maximelehericy/nextcloud-docker-test-env/README.md

 ### Configure a reverse proxy for SSL termination

-SSL is beautiful to secure client-server communications, but a pain to handle for the noob.
+SSL is beautiful to secure client-server communications, but is sometimes a pain to handle for the beginner.
 For that, we will use nginx, and customize a bit the default docker image.
 See everything [here](./apps/reverseproxy/README.md)).

 ### Launch your first nextcloud instance